joeydash/MultiVideoChat/README.md

-# Video Walls Video Chat Site
+# Multi Video Chat Site

+Create you own Hangout like app and deploy it to your own server.

 ## Installation